 - Communicate to our partners of the Stage II drought plan and their role to help conserve water.

-- Reduce water use to a level that prioritizes keeping grass alive rather than keeping it green, acknowledging that this will lead to yellow or brown grass in some areas.
+- The priority for water use is for trees, sports fields, and special event areas.
+All common areas will be reduced to a level that prioritizes keeping grass alive rather than keeping it green, acknowledging that this will lead to yellow or brown grass in some areas.

-- Parks will work to operate its facilities so that water use remains within water use budgets established in partnership with Public Utilities.
+- Parks will work to operate its facilities so that water use is reduced by 14% of the water budget per the mayor’s recommendations.

 Stage 3 of the drought plan will incorporate the above plan as well as the following: